flexatone/present-df-typing/doc/pycon-2025/slides.md

 layout: quote
 ---

-## Most built-in generic containers define unsized, homogeneously typed values
+## All built-in containers (except one!) define unsized, homogeneously typed values

 <!-- While a list can hold any type, have to define it as having a single type (which might be a union type)
 (all but one)